GSA/digitalgov.gov/content/posts/2016/12/2016-12-01-lessons-learned-evaluating-video-content.md

 slug: lessons-learned-evaluating-video-content
 date: 2016-12-01 12:00:23 -0400
 title: 'Lessons Learned: Evaluating Video Content'
 summary: 'If you were to perform research on the value proposition of training videos, you would notice that opinions are split on their efficacy.
-Despite all the tools that are out there that can help you evaluate video quality, views, and drop-off, there are some things that should be considered in the analysis of your organization&rsquo;s'
+Despite all the tools that are out there that can help you evaluate video quality, views, and drop-off, there are some things that should be considered in the analysis of your organization’s'
 authors:
   - tim-jakubowski
 categories: